 Spiders live among us in almost every conceivable habitat.
 Their ecological role, one that benefits us, is as the ultimate predators of insects.
-They pursue this role with instinctive dedication; some have even moved into the warm micro-climates of people’s homes, unwittingly protecting us from pesky insects.
-In turn, they are a food source for many animals, forming an important link in the food chain.
+They pursue this role with instinctive dedication.

 Ontario’s forests, meadows and waters provide an incredible range of nutritious and delicious edible wild plants.
 Ontario Nature has prepared this foraging guide as an introduction to this local resource, and to encourage people to get outside and experience the wonders the natural world provides.

-Dragonflies and damselflies are two related groups (suborders) that make up the insect order Odonata.
-Although very similar in many ways, they are also very easy to distinguish.
+This is an online guide to Ontario’s odonata species.
+Dragonflies and damselflies are two related and fascinating groups (suborders) that make up the insect order Odonata.

 Learn to identify some of Ontario’s butterflies and moths, this popular online guide includes more than 24 species.
 Experts and beginners alike will find this guide informative.